 not have them defined (for example, if the shader does not expose them

 Usually this is used if you have a set of custom shaders that all use the same "global" texture (for example, custom diffuse-lighting cubemap).
 Then you can set the global property from script and don't have to setup the same texture in all materials.

-By specifying a RenderTextureSubElement, you can indicate which type of data from the render texture to set.
-The possible options are: RenderTextureSubElement.Color, RenderTextureSubElement.Depth, RenderTextureSubElement.Stencil.
+By specifying a `RenderTextureSubElement`, you can indicate which type of data to set from the RenderTexture.
+The possible options are: RenderTextureSubElement.Color, RenderTextureSubElement.Depth, and RenderTextureSubElement.Stencil.